 Dr. Hefeeda has co-authored more than 130 refereed publications and multiple granted patents.
 He maintains strong ties with industrial partners such as AMD, Huawei, CBC, Nokia, and Cisco, where some of his research software systems have been used.

-Dr. Hefeeda has been serving as the Director of the School of Science at SFU since May 2018.
+Dr. Hefeeda served as the Director of the School of Computing Science at SFU between 2018 and 2023, where he led a major faculty renewal and expansion process.
+Under his leadership, the School hired 25 faculty members, introduced a new Professional Master's program in Cybersecurity, and subsantially increasd its graduate and undergraduate enrollments.
 Between 2017 and 2018, he served as the Associate Director for Research and Industry Relations for the School and the Director of its Professional Master's Program.
 While on leave from SFU, Dr. Hefeeda helped with the creation of the Qatar Computing Research Institute (QCRI), which has grown to a high-quality research institution in the Middle East with more than 100 researchers and engineers.

 He has served on the editorial boards of premier journals such as the ACM Transactions on Multimedia Computing, Communications and Applications (TOMM), where he was named the Best Associate Editor in 2014.
 He has served on the organization committees and/or co/chaired several international conferences such as ACM MMSys, ACM MM—Systems Track, ICME, and NOSSDAV,

-In 2010, he co-founded Video Semantics in the U.S., which received over $1M in funding from the National Science Foundation and other agencies and its technology was later acquired.
+In 2010, Dr. Hefeeda co-founded Video Semantics in the U.S., which received over $1M in funding from the National Science Foundation and other agencies and its technology was later acquired.